yangpluseven/AIOUC/README.md

 Sounds like a cool idea, but it's still too simple and crude.
 Partly because the limitation of my knowledge, other partly because llama3.1 is not as smart as I thought.

+It is used in the Economics Course (走进经济学) at Ocean University of China for the final assignment of Fall 2024.

 # Run

 Install Ollama using one command: